-Samples that had passed the buoyancy test were kept individually and stored at 4℃ for further analysis (Table 1).
-Since only 8 samples fit the size standard from the 500 m transect, these were not included.
-Purchased new shopping bags were set as blank samples for each group and went through the whole procedure described in Table S2.
+Samples that had passed the buoyancy test were individually stored at 4 ℃ until further analysis (Table 1).
+As just eight samples from the 500-m deep transect fit the size standard , these were not included.
+New shopping bags were purchased and used as blank samples for each group, being subjected to the entire procedure described in Table S2.

-Selected plastic bags were washed with deionized water, dried in the oven at 40 ℃ for 48 h, cut into 3 replicates (3*5, 4*8, or 5*10 cm2), and weighted using a balance with 5 digits.
-Then after, each sample was characterized for composition by Fourier Transform Infrared (FT-IR) Spectroscopy and rinsed in a petri dish covered by black tarps with diluted EOSIN staining agent (1% EOSIN aqueous solution in 50 ml 99% Ethanol).
-After 30 min, stained samples were gently washed three times using 99% Ethanol and dried in the oven at 40 ℃.
-After capturing the images of the stained samples (LEICA M205 C), each one of them was placed in a glass jar filled with 60 ml 35% peroxide solution (Chen Shmuel Chemicals.
+Selected plastic bags were washed with deionized water, dried in an oven at 40 ℃ for 48 h, cut into three replicate pieces (3×5, 4×8, or 5×10 cm2), and weighed on a balance.
+The composition of each sample was characterized by Fourier transform infrared (FT-IR) spectroscopy, and samples were rinsed in a petri dish covered by black tarps with diluted eosin staining agent (1% aqueous solution of eosin in 50 mL of 99% ethanol).
+After 30 min, the stained samples were gently washed three times using 99% ethanol and then dried in an oven at 40 ℃.
+After capturing images of the stained samples (LEICA M205 C), each sample was placed in a glass jar filled with 60 mL 35% peroxide solution (Chen Shmuel Chemicals.
 Ltd).
-The jars were kept in a 40 ℃ oven for 48 hours to peel off the adhesions from the plastic films.47 Following this digestion procedure, samples were washed with deionized water and dried.
-The hard tissue and mineral material in the resident solution were instructed by vacuum-filtration system using a cellulose filter with a pore size of 0.22 µm (Shanghai xin ya purification equipment Co.
+The jars were placed in an oven at 40 ℃ for 48 h to remove any adhesions from the plastic films.47 Following this digestion procedure, samples were washed with deionized water and dried.
+The hard tissue and mineral material in the resident solution were instructed by vacuum-filtration system using a cellulose filter with a pore size of 0.22 µm (Shanghai Xin Ya Purification Equipment Co.
 Ltd).
-Subsequently, the bleached plastic bags were weighed, measured with FT-IR, and concluded with a second buoyancy-test (similar to the 1st buoyancy test with seawater density of 1028.20 kg/m3 at the temperature of 19.3 ℃).
+Subsequently, the bleached plastic bags were weighed and measured using FT-IR.
+A second buoyancy test was then conducted, similar to the first buoyancy test but using seawater with a density of 1028.20 kg/m3 at a temperature of 19.3 ℃.

-The mass of the removed adhesion (Ma) was calculated by the difference between the sample weight before and after H2O2 digestion.
-Considering the mass loss from trawling the sample from the seabed, each measured Ma is multiplied by a coefficient of 1.1.
-The mass of the hard matter (Mh, shell and sediment) refers to the matter peeled off from the plastic bag and collected by the microfilter (Figure S14-18).
-Finally, the dry weight of the soft tissue (Ms) was given by the different between the two (equation 1.1).
-The adhesion concentration (AWPA, equation 1.2) and the soft tissue concentration (SWPA, equation 1.3) were calculated as the weight per surface area (Sp) in µg/mm2 units.
+The mass of the removed adhesion (Ma) was determined by calculating the difference between the sample weight before and after digestion with hydrogen peroxide.
+To account for any losses in mass resulting from trawling samples from the seabed, each measured Ma was multiplied by a coefficient of 1.1.
+The mass of hard matter (Mh, shell and sediment) refers to matter peeled off from a plastic bag and collected using the microfilter (Figures S14–18).
+Finally, the dry weight of the soft tissue (Ms) was obtained by calculating the difference between the two (equation 1.1).
+The total adhesion weight per unit area (AWPA, equation 1.2) and the soft tissue weight per unit area (SWPA, equation 1.3) were calculated as the mass per surface area (Sp), µg/mm2.